littlediobolic/ideas/README.md

 - Open Source "Mario Maker"
 	- Obvioulsy way out of my league but a man can dream
 - Some form of boids, more than likely 2D and stupid simple
+- Auto Texting to text my girlfriend good morning
+        - Will pick from random good morning messages
+        - Doesnt text if I have already messaged her this morning

 - Incremental Game